King Charles vows to follow queen's example as he is proclaimed monarch | Entertainment

 King Charles vows to follow queen's example as he is proclaimed monarch

-Charles, 73, immediately succeeded https://www.reuters.com/world/uk/process-by-which-charless-accession-throne-is-formalised-2022-09-08 his mother but an Accession Council met at St James's - the most senior royal palace in the United Kingdom which was built by order of Henry VIII in the 1530s - on Saturday to proclaim him as king.
+Charles, 73, immediately succeeded https://www.reuters.com/world/uk/process-by-which-charless-accession-throne-is-formalised-2022-09-08 his mother but an Accession Council met at St James's - the most senior royal palace in the United Kingdom built for Henry VIII in the 1530s - to proclaim him as king on Saturday.
 The council - formed of Privy Counsellors whose centuries-old role has been to advise the monarch - included his son and heir William, wife Camilla and Britain's new prime minister, Liz Truss, who signed the proclamation of his accession.

-"It's a poignant time in our country's history," design manager Ian Bilboe, 54, said. "(We're) here to be part of that and show respect to the late queen and also to the new king."
+In the early afternoon the queen's three younger children - Anne, Andrew and Edward - and their own children went to a nearby church before they inspected the messages among the flowers and thanked the crowd for their support.
+Princess Eugenie, one of Prince Andrew's daughters, was seen wiping away tears and hugging her father.

+"It was a very emotional moment, it was very heartfelt," said Ian Smith, a local businessman who was at the front of the barriers.
+"It was really special that they came to acknowledge us and we could show them our support."
 Charles is king and head of state not only of the United Kingdom but of 14 other realms including Australia, Canada, Jamaica, New Zealand and Papua New Guinea.

 'NATION'S GRANDMOTHER' Britain has declared a period of mourning until the state funeral for Elizabeth, once described by her grandson Harry as "the nation's grandmother".